rl-institut/SimBA/docs/source/simulation_parameters.rst

 The simulation of an eBus-System relies on a variety of simulation parameters.
 SimBA provides most of them as default values.
 Depending on specific needs adjusting these values can increase the accuracy of the simulation outputs.
 The SimBA input files are described in detail in the following subsections as well as their default parameters.
 When providing the user defined input files, the user should make sure the files are either 'utf-8' encoded or not contain regional characters.
+Except for the ``electrified_stations.json``, all .json files can be enriched with in-line comments starting with :code:`\\\\`.

 .. _config: